Montauban: Transport

 The town is a railway junction, and the station Gare de Montauban-Ville-Bourbon offers connections with Toulouse, Bordeaux, Paris, Brive-la-Gaillarde, Marseille and several regional destinations.
 Montauban communicates with the Garonne via the Canal de Montech.
+The nearest airport is Toulouse–Blagnac Airport, located 54 km south of Montauban.

 Monuments

 Founded in 1144 by the Comte de Toulouse, the town of Montauban has some particularities: its center's red brick streets intersect at right angles and meet at the National Square (Place Nationale) which is ranked among the most beautiful squares of France.
 Some buildings and architectural complexes are distinguished, such as "le Musée Ingres", "la Place Nationale", "le Pont vieux", "L’église Saint Jacques", "la Cathédrale Notre Dame", « l’Ancien Collège des Jésuites », « le Muséum ».